| Council | Eastleigh |

 How safe is Horton Heath?

 Horton Heath has a low crime rate of 59.5 crimes per 1,000 people, which is below the national average.
-Crime hotspots have been reported near Lewry Road, as reported by Hampshire Constabulary.
+Crime hotspots have been reported near Appleby Drive, as reported by Hampshire Constabulary.

 What are the best schools in Horton Heath?

 Horton Heath has 48 schools nearby.
-The top-rated Ofsted Outstanding schools include Durley Church of England Controlled Primary School, Botley Church of England Controlled Primary School, Bitterne Park Primary School - Part of the Learning Federation Partnership of Schools.
-Other well-regarded schools rated Good by Ofsted include Upham Church of England Aided Primary School and Kings Copse Primary School.
+The top-rated Ofsted Outstanding schools are Durley Church of England Controlled Primary School and Bitterne Park Primary School - Part of the Learning Federation Partnership of Schools.
+Other well-regarded schools rated Good by Ofsted include Upham Church of England Aided Primary School and Boorley Park.
 Note: 2 schools are currently rated as Requires Improvement.

 What are the demographics of Horton Heath?